Deep Frequency-Aware Functional Maps for Robust Shape Matching: Jacobi polynomials for Filter Functions

-We will provide the details of Jacobi basis stated in Section \ref{sec: MSFOP} in the following.
-Among orthogonal polynomials, the Jacobi basis has a very general form, where some orthogonal bases are considered as its special cases, such as Chebyshev basis, Legendre basis, etc. The form of Jacobi basis $J_{l}^{a, b}$ can be expressed as
+We will provide the details of Jacobi polynomials stated in Section \ref{sec: MSFOP} in the following.
+Among orthogonal polynomials, the Jacobi polynomials has a very general form, where some orthogonal bases are considered as its special cases, such as Chebyshev basis, Legendre basis, etc. The form of Jacobi polynomials $J_{l}^{a, b}$ can be expressed as

 for $l>=2$.

 where